bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 * **Important**: In order to avoid continuous NPM installs, all of this week's activities' Solved and Unsolved folders include only a `src` folder.
 Use the given React app [reactpractice](../../01-Class-Content/20-React/01-Activities/reactpractice) and swap out the `src` folder for each activity.
 It's recommended that you completely restart the dev server between activities.

+* Mapping and rendering JSX on to the page was covered in Lesson 1 and React Hooks and conditional rendering were all covered in Lesson 3.

 ## Module Challenge

 [Module 20 Challenge](../../01-Class-Content/20-React/02-Challenge)

 ## Heads-Up

 * Next week, students will learn about GraphQL.
+Familiarize yourself with GraphQL, as well as [Apollo](https://www.apollographql.com/) and the GraphQL Playground.

 ## Resources